Chapter 11: The Social Machine cover

 The Mentorship Paradox

-The Culture Code
+Culture

-AI collaboration introduces a new variable into this cultural evolution.
-When team members are working closely with AI partners, those AI partners start influencing cultural norms.
-The AI’s preferences for certain patterns, its suggestions for naming conventions, its approach to error handling, these start seeping into the team’s collective practices.
+Every team develops its own culture around code.
+AI collaboration introduces a new variable.
+When team members work closely with AI, those AI partners start influencing cultural norms.
+Preferences for certain patterns, naming conventions, error handling approaches, they seep into collective practice.

-The Identity Crisis
+Identity

 The Async Advantage